Rits1272/TwitterBot/README.md

 # TwitterBot
-A Twitter Bot that likes tweets given hashtag thereby increasing your chances of getting more followers
+A Twitter Bot that likes tweets given hashtag thereby increasing your chances of getting more followers<br>

 ## Requirements
-selenium (pip install selenium) pyautogui (pip install pyautogui) geckodriver (Firefox driver is in this Repo)
+selenium (pip install selenium)<br>
+pyautogui (pip install pyautogui)<br>
+geckodriver (Firefox driver is in this Repo)

 ## Guidelines for using the code